-- follow their organisation's guidance on the use of IT equipment - ensure that children are not exposed to unsuitable material on the internet - ensure that any films or material shown to children and young people are age appropriate report any behaviour by relevant external agencies.
+- follow their organisation's guidance on the use of IT equipment - ensure that children are not exposed to unsuitable material on the internet - ensure that any films or material shown to children and young people are age appropriate faith, without fear of repercussion.
+Each employer should have a clear and accessible whistle blowing policy that meets the terms of the Public Interest Disclosure Act 1998.
+Adults who use whistleblowing procedure should be made aware that their employment rights are protected.

+Adults should acknowledge their individual responsibilities to bring matters of concern to the attention of senior management and/or relevant external agencies.
 This is particularly important where the welfare of children may be at risk.